InterDigitalInc/CompressAI-Vision/docs/source/tutorials/detectron2_nb.rst

-If needed, we can go from fiftyone dataset to Detectron2 dataset:
+We can go from fiftyone dataset to Detectron2 dataset:

 .. code:: ipython3